Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Rewrite Warpwisp lore about Terminal seeing the world in glyphs as a ward against mind control.
 * Dynamic updating of the current room of the map.
+* Exit filler walls can be eaten.
+* Stuff can step on exits.

 * Epsilon's boss card is glitched.